 We’ve looked at the last eight Liverpool players who were signed immediately after suffering relegation from the Premier League to see how they fared at Anfield.

 Shaqiri was part of the Stoke City side that endured an awful campaign in 2017-18, culminating in their relegation from the top flight.

 But the winger was handed a Premier League lifeline by Liverpool after they triggered the £13mllion release clause in his contract.

-He has been forced to settle for a bit-part role at Anfield, playing understudy to the formidable front three of Mohamed Salah, Sadio Mane and Roberto Firmino.
+He mostly had to settle for a bit-part role at Anfield, playing understudy to the formidable front three of Mohamed Salah, Sadio Mane and Roberto Firmino.

 Despite being relegated with Hull City in 2016-17, Robertson did enough to impress Jurgen Klopp and earn an £8million move to Liverpool.

-The Scotland international has since developed into one of the best left-backs in the world, helping the club win the Champions League and the Premier League in the space of 12 months.
+The Scotland international has since developed into one of the best left-backs in the world, helping the club win seven trophies, including the Premier League and Champions League.